12 Day Trading Tips for Beginners [Starter Guide]

 Day Trading for Beginners Conclusion

-One should always be careful with trading on borrowed money like margin trading.
+Day traders should always be careful with trading on borrowed money like margin trading.
 It may increase the net profit to trade on margin, but it can also be more dangerous.
-Market makers know where the stop loss orders of retail traders are, so you may undergo some stop running issues once you trade live.
-A level II data feed can help to visualize the stock price and price volatility better, but it costs extra.

 There are many tips and strategies out there for day traders.
 However, it needs a lot of on-screen experience, and I hope that this little day trading guide helps aspiring day traders.
 Day trading is one of the most profitable investment strategies out there.